 The closest town is Hoedspruit, which is approximately 25km from the reserve.
-Regular town trips can be organized for supplies, banking or internet facilities.
+Regular town trips can be organised for supplies, banking or internet facilities.
 Telephone facilities are available (at participants’ own expense).
 Laundry facilities are available in the camp.

 Hoedspruit Endangered Species Centre is located in Hoedspruit in the Limpopo Province of South Africa.
-The area is teemed in history and boasts some of the most amazing scenery the country has to offer with lush green bush and dramatic mountain backdrops from the foothills of the Drakensberg Mountains.
+The area is steeped in history and boasts some of the most amazing scenery the country has to offer with lush green bush and dramatic mountain backdrops from the foothills of the Drakensberg Mountains.

 2 Weeks – £1,299